Key Dates

 Express Your Interest

-Fill in the expression of interest form to be kept up to date with information on the 15th Mosquito Control Association of Australia Conference.
+Fill in the expression of interest form to be kept up to date with information on the 16th Mosquito Control Association of Australia and 14th Arbovirus Research in Australia Symposium.

-The 15th Mosquito Control Association of Australia (MCAA) Conference will be held at the Alexandra Hills Hotel, Alexandra Hills, QLD.
-The Conference will be held from Sunday 20th – Thursday 24th August 2023.
+The 16th Mosquito Control Association of Australia (MCAA) and 14th Arbovirus Research in Australia (ARA) Symposium will be held at the RACV Torquay Resort, Great Ocean Road, Torquay, VIC.
+The Symposium will be held from 24-28 August 2025

-The Conference is for anyone interested in exploring the latest advances in mosquito biology and ecology, the arboviruses they carry and their management.
-It will bring together over 120 mosquito and mosquito-borne pathogen research scientists, virologists, field biologists, clinicians, vets and vector control specialists.
+The symposium has been an important forum for over 40 years and is of significance to anyone interested in exploring the latest advances in mosquito biology and ecology, the arboviruses they carry and their management.
+It will bring together over 120 mosquito and mosquito-borne pathogen research scientists, virologists, field biologists, environmental health officers, council staff, environmental consultants, clinicians, veterinarians, vector control specialists and research students.

-The Conference will include outstanding Australian and international speakers, discussion groups and plenary presentations, as well as student activities.
-A welcome reception on Sunday evening and a Conference dinner on Wednesday evening will ensure networking opportunities for all attending.
+The five-day symposium will include outstanding Australian and international speakers, discussion groups and plenary presentations, as well as student activities.
+A welcome reception on Sunday evening and a Symposium dinner will ensure networking opportunities for all attending the event.

 About the Mosquito Control Association